 Building an Inclusive Community: Mindfulness Affinity Groups

 The Midwest Alliance for Mindfulness (MAM) values diversity and understands the importance of supporting an inclusive community.
-In alignment with our core values, we are fortunate to be able to offer a number of affinity groups here in Kansas City.
+In alignment with our core values, we have been fortunate to be able to offer a number of affinity groups here in Kansas City.

 What is an affinity group?